Edinburgh-based software company Podfather improves HS2 logistics

 An Edinburgh-based construction software supplier has made a big impact on the enabling works programme for Phase One of HS2, with logistics and safety compliance software speeding up processes on sites across the West Midlands.

-The fully automated system tracks and monitors deliveries and allows suppliers to book them in on a digital system, negating the need for spreadsheets and printed paper tickets, and reduces time lost waiting for processing as bookings can be managed efficiently in real time.
-The system has also supported LM JVs compliance with environmental controls as all vehicles that show up on site or travel between sites are monitored and tracked.
+The fully automated system tracks and monitors deliveries and allows suppliers to book them in on a digital system, negating the need for spreadsheets and printed paper tickets, and reducing time lost waiting for processing as bookings can be managed efficiently in real-time.
+The system has also supported LM JVs compliance with environmental controls as all vehicles that show up on-site or travel between sites are monitored and tracked.
 Being able to monitor this has allowed for measures to be put in place to reduce unnecessary vehicle movements, reducing the impact on local roads and improving air quality.